What is a Tire Blowout?

-A blowout can occur when a tire tears or bursts suddenly, and typically occurs at high speeds.
+A tire blowout can occur when a vehicle tire tears or bursts suddenly, and typically occurs at high speeds.
 Keep in mind this is very different from experiencing a flat tire.

 All vehicles on the roadways have tires, which means that any type of vehicle is capable of experiencing a blowout under the right conditions.